All tools

 ~8.0

 Uses the formula 16 × ln(dog_age) + 31 from a 2019 UC San Diego study, with size adjustments.
-The 1:7 dog-years rule is a myth — dogs age much faster early in life and slower later.
+The 1:7 dog-years rule is a myth.
+Dogs age much faster early in life and slower later.

-About this tool
+About

-How to use it
+How to use

 1. Enter your dog's age in years (decimals are fine for puppies).